-born St Louis Missouri
+born in St Louis Missouri

-I realized at a young age that I process the world through my hands.
-While drawing, painting, sculpting and sewing I work through and make sense of my life as it unfolds.
-For me it is a natural way to examine and get closer to my experience.
-I have a twin sister who lost her mind over a decade ago while involved in a small spiritual community in Los Angeles.
-An awakening she was not ready for turned into a long transformational period for us where I developed a deep fascination for epigenetics and ancestry as she very slowly found her grounding.
-The mirror images of animals in my work are a personal study into the relationship of identical twins while the lone creatures represent my move towards identity separation.
-The groupings I paint represent the dance of our ancestors and our connection to them and every thing around us.
-I use animals as my main subject matter because they have a purity and beauty that help me observe without a narrative.
-Here I can break down shape into its simplest form of light and shadow and at the same time observe my singular interpretation based on my own life experience and ancestral influences.
-It is during this pairing down process that new layers come into awareness and I am able to witness the process of creation itself.
+I follow my intuition developed from a fascination and connection to the elemental and animal world to guide the imagery in my work.
+The mirror images of animals in my pieces are a personal study into the relationship of being an identical twin while the lone creatures represent my work with identity separation.
+The groupings I paint reflect our connection to our ancestors and every thing around us.
+I use animals as my main subject matter because they have a purity and beauty to me that help me observe without a narrative.
+In this deep trust my heart opens.
+Here I can break down shape into its simplest form of light and shadow and at the same time observe my singular interpretation based on my own life experience.
+It is during this pairing down process that new layers come into awareness and l finally become still.
+Here I am left empty and can witness the process of creation itself.